-However, here is the 2-1-1 baby back ribs recipe for you to follow and make your ribs better when cooked.
+Smoking baby back ribs in the 2-2-1 or 3-2-1 methods are common ways to cook ribs.
+However, we have here the 2-1-1 baby back ribs recipe for you to follow and make your ribs better when cooked.

-When cooking baby back ribs, the main challenge is that you need to make sure that they cook to the bone and become tender, which is not the easiest thing to do without tips.
+The main challenge when cooking baby back ribs is that you need to make sure that they cook all the way to the bone and become tender, which is not the easiest thing to do without tips.

 What Is 2-1-1 Method For Ribs?

-I cannot say which is the most important part as you need all three parts of the process to make the baby back ribs tender and juicy, but there is one that the process revolves around.
+I cannot say which is the most important step as you need all three parts of the process in order to make the baby back ribs tender and juicy but there is one that the process revolves around.

-The second part where you wrap the ribs in aluminum foil is where you get the flavors you want.
+The second part where you wrap the ribs in aluminum foil is the part where you get the smoky flavors and other flavors you want.

 Most people would add their favorite juices to it to create both glaze and juiciness.

-This part of the process is also referred to as the Texas Crutch.
+This part of the method is also referred to as the Texas Crutch.

 The liquid added to the aluminum foil braises the meat to help the heat break down the tough collagen in the meat.